Frequently Asked Questions

 - Rooms with private baths (limited quantity)

-You may wish to bring a refigerator for your room.
-Refrigerators may not exceed 4 amps.
+You may wish to bring a small refigerator for your room.
+Refrigerators may not exceed 12 amps.
+Micro-fridges are also available for rent at mymicrofridge.com

 Millersville University does not insure your personal belongings and does not assume liability for theft or damages.
 A parent's homeowner's policy may provide insurance coverage.